adamretter/exist-puppet/README.md

 Installing eXist on EC2
 =======================
-1. Create a VM with two volumes: `/dev/xvda` for the OS and `/dev/xvdb` for eXist's database files.
+1. Create a VM with two volumes: `/dev/xvda` for the OS, and `/dev/xvdb` for eXist's database files.
 Amazon Linux is recommended, although Ubuntu, RHEL or any derivatives of those should also work.

 2. Connect to your new VM via SSH e.g. `ssh -i your-key.pem ec2-user@52.1.129.39`.

-3. Run the following commands to clone this repo and execite the Puppet manifests:
+3. Run the following commands (on Amazon Linux) to clone this repo and execute the Puppet manifests:
 ```bash
 sudo yum install git puppet3 augeas
 sudo mkdir /etc/puppet/modules